limegimlet/covid_dataviz/about_data.md

 # About this site (under construction)

 The data here is meant to help you understand how Covid-19 is evolving in different areas of France.

-My goal right now is to give you more context beyond increasingly-alarming case numbers announced for a certain date.
-Is that good or bad?
+The goal is to give you more context beyond increasingly-alarming case numbers: Is that good or bad?
 Are we heading up or down?

-To that end, in case you haven't already noticed, the plots here all interactive: you can zoom in on a area of a plot to get more detail, or isolate only a few lines on a plot by clicking the legend.
+To that end (in case you haven't already noticed) theselots are all interactive: zoom in on a area to get more detail, or select just a few lines by clicking the legend.

-Oh and mobile users: turn your phone **sideways**.
+Oh, and mobile users: _please turn your phone **sideways**._

-**Coming soon**
+### Coming soon

 * **tracking the curfew areas** - where Covid is the most active - to see how if/when/how fast the case counts & ICU occupancy goes down.
 Curfew starts on Sat October 17 at 21h00.
 Progress will be slow—experts say it will take two weeks minimum according to exports to expect any changes—but being able to visualize progress is always motivating.